Xavius1/subito-graphql/etc/subito-graphql.api.md

 // src/resolvers/DefaultCursorResolver.ts:25:3 - (ae-forgotten-export) The symbol "CursorProps" needs to be exported by the entry point index.d.ts
 // src/resolvers/DefaultEntityResolver.ts:24:3 - (ae-forgotten-export) The symbol "InfoProps" needs to be exported by the entry point index.d.ts
 // src/resolvers/DefaultMutationResolver.ts:50:3 - (ae-forgotten-export) The symbol "CreateProps" needs to be exported by the entry point index.d.ts
-// src/resolvers/DefaultMutationResolver.ts:50:3 - (ae-forgotten-export) The symbol "TPayload" needs to be exported by the entry point index.d.ts
 // src/resolvers/DefaultMutationResolver.ts:72:3 - (ae-forgotten-export) The symbol "UpdateProps" needs to be exported by the entry point index.d.ts
 // src/resolvers/DefaultMutationResolver.ts:98:3 - (ae-forgotten-export) The symbol "DeleteProps" needs to be exported by the entry point index.d.ts
 // src/resolvers/DefaultPageInfoResolver.ts:27:3 - (ae-forgotten-export) The symbol "CursorProps" needs to be exported by the entry point index.d.ts